CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V01.md

 0.3.Sec=Primary Technical Contact(s) for receipt of the Data Set on behalf of MIT:<br> {P1.Contact.List}

-0.4.Sec=This Agreement applies to data disclosed between the Effective Date and [DATE] (“End Date”), unless earlier terminated or extended by mutual written agreement.
+0.4.Sec=This Agreement applies to data disclosed between the Effective Date and {DATE} (“End Date”), unless earlier terminated or extended by mutual written agreement.

 0.5.Sec=In consideration of Provider making the Data Set available to MIT, the parties hereby agree as follows: